HentaiConnoisseur/RailMob/Attributes.md

 </p>
 </details>

-to reduce the damage of that specific cause.
+to multiply the damage of that specific cause.

 #### DamageMultiplier (*)
 * DamageMultiplier (currentDamage * DamageMultiplier).
 The amount to multiply the damage by.